mathjkim/coffee-crew/README.md

 <img src="image/pricemap.png"/>
  </p>

- United States and Germany imports almost half of the coffee beans out of the total imports.
-Jamaican farmers are consistently the highest (or nearly highest) paid, with only Bolivian farmers surpassing them in recent years.
+ United States and Germany import almost half of the coffee beans out of the total imports.
+The relative percentages of imports and price of coffee among consumer nations don’t change much over the 30 year period we examine.
+On the map, we have pie charts depicting the distribution of different types of coffee grown in producing countries.
+The size of these charts further corresponds to the average amount paid to the farmers growing the coffee.
+Jamaican farmers are consistently the highest (or nearly highest) paid, with only Bolivian farmers surpassing them in recent years--both grow non-Columbian mild beans.
 However, farmers from top producers like Brazil (and more recently, Viet Nam), are paid significantly less, on par with the vast majority of other producers.

 #### Production trend by time.
 <p align="center">